How to install a certificate in Exchange Server? It's important to secure the Exchange Server…

 Certificate warning during or after a new Exchange Server installation

 The reason for this is Outlook and the Service Connection Point (SCP) in Active Directory.
 During the Exchange Server setup, a new SCP is created in Active Directory (AD).
 An Outlook client will accidentally discover the unconfigured SCP.
 It will try to connect to the new Exchange Server instead of the Autodiscover FQDN.
-Because of that, a certificate warning is showing up in Outlook.
+Because of that, a certificate warning shows up in Outlook.

 In our example, we did install Exchange Server on a second Windows Server with the hostname EX02-2016 in the domain exoip.local.